XuWang00/Path_planning_v1.0/README.md

 Setup Instructions:

-For Viewpointsgeneration, you may need a python IDE like pycharm.
+For optimal viewpoints generation, you may need a python IDE like pycharm.
 For coordinates transformation and experiment setup calibration, you need RoboDK or Robotstudio.
 You can also build one with ROS.
 For Robotscan-E0505 control, you need a C++ IDE, like visual studio.